dcit202IntroToReactNative/GROUP-44-PRojEcT/README.md

 ## Then

-Run The app
+Run The App

 ### `npm start` or `yarn start`

 Runs your app in development mode.

-Open it in the [Expo app](https://expo.io) on your phone to view it.
+Open it on your phone in the [Expo app](https://expo.io) to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

 #### `npm run ios` or `yarn run ios`